Table of Contents

 It wasn’t seen much after that until 1946 in Scandinavia.
 Therapeutic horseback riding was proven to help poliomyelitis recovery.
 It emerged in 1960 in North America.
 This was the first-ever record of therapeutic horseback riding in America and was used as a form of recreation for the disabled.
 The Community Association of Riding of the Disabled (CARD) played a leading role and initiating this form of therapy and proved to have some promising results.

-Horses and other animals have been used for centuries to aid in emotional support, and in today’s world, you can have a certified emotional support dog that allows you to bring the dog nearly everywhere you go.
+Horses and other animals have been used for centuries to aid in emotional support.
+In today’s world, you can have a certified emotional support dog.
+It allows you to bring the dog nearly everywhere you go.
 HAT became a popular form of addiction therapy in recent years, and after seeing great success, there is no sign of this form of therapy stopping anytime soon.

 Equine Therapy’s Role in Addiction Treatment

 Horses are extremely sensitive to changes in people, specifically their emotional and mental health.
 The horse reacts to a person’s feelings.
 If the person is calm and their mind is at peace, the horse will present a calm demeanor as well.
-As far as addiction therapy is concerned, the therapist monitors both the patient and the horse.
+During an equine assisted therapy session, the therapist monitors both the patient and the horse.
 When the horse reacts, the therapist takes notes and can understand how the patient feels, even if they don’t outwardly present those emotions.

 This is the main reason why it has helped with addiction therapy so much.
 It is a common occurrence for patients to hide how they truly feel.
 Addiction therapy is potentially the most vulnerable period in a person’s life.
 When someone feels vulnerable, they are less likely to want to express how they truly feel.
 Most of the time, they will ask to leave the treatment instead.
 They will come up with every excuse as to why they can’t continue their treatment.